AtomicPair/wolfentext3d/README.md

 Features
 ========

-Here are the items and features currently supported in Wolfentext:
+Here are the features currently supported in Wolfentext:

 * Solid orthogonal walls
 * Floor colors and "textures"
 * Ceiling colors and "textures"
 * Collision detection with wall sliding
 * Title, help, debug, and ending screens
+* 16 colors of super-pixelated eye candy!

-...and here are some items presently **missing** that may be added later:
+...and here are some **missing** features that are in the works:

 * Wall textures
 * Sliding doors